C2SM/git-course/beginner/Exercise_3_restore_merge.md

 7. Add and commit your changes.

 8. Switch back to the *main* branch.
-Check your branches - it should look like that:
+Check your branches; they should look like this:

 ```bash
   daily_program